aquasecurity/tracee/README.md

 ### Installation options

-Tracee is made of an executable that drives the eBPF program (`tracee`), and the eBPF program itself (`tracee.bpf.o`).
+Tracee is made of an executable that drives the eBPF program (`tracee`), and the eBPF program itself (`tracee.bpf.$kernelversion.$traceeversion.o`).
 When the `tracee` executable is started, it will look for the eBPF program next to the executable, or in `/tmp/tracee`, or in a directory specified in `TRACEE_BPF_FILE` environment variable.
 If the eBPF program is not found, the executable will attempt to build it automatically before it starts (you can control this using the `--build-policy` flag).

 The easiest way to get started is to let the `tracee` executable build the eBPF program for you automatically.
 You can obtain the executable in any of the following ways:
 1. Download from the [GitHub Releases](https://github.com/aquasecurity/tracee/releases) (`tracee.tar.gz`).